indetectables-net/toolkit/TOOLS.md

 automated tool to quickly collect, compare, and report on the actions a binary took while running on the system.

-### System Informer (Process Hacker 3)
+### System Informer (formerly known as "Process Hacker 3")
 - **Web:** https://systeminformer.sourceforge.io
 - **Developer:** System Informer
-- **Description:** A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware.
+- **Description:** System Informer is a powerful, open-source system monitoring and debugging tool for Windows.
+It provides detailed views of processes, threads, modules, network connections, and handles.
+Designed for advanced users, it enables malware detection, live process memory editing, and service management with granularity beyond Task Manager.

 ### TCPView
 - **Web:** https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview